 See the available Clear Linux* OS image types.

 Below are some common ways to install Clear Linux OS to systems at scale:

 Preboot Execution Environments (PXE) or other out-of-band booting options are one way to distribute Clear Linux OS to physical baremetal systems on a LAN.

 This option works well if your customizations are fairly small in size and infrastructure can be stateless.

-The Clear Linux OS downloads page offers a Live Image that can be deployed as a PXE boot server if one doesn’t already exist in your environment.
-Also see documentation on installing Clear Linux on bare metal systems
+The Clear Linux OS downloads page offers a live image that can be deployed as a PXE boot server if one doesn’t already exist in your environment.
+Also see documentation on how to Install Clear Linux* OS on bare metal (automatic).

 Image templates in the form of cloneable disks are an effective way to distribute Clear Linux OS for virtual machine environments, whether on-premises or hosted by a Cloud Solution Provider (CSP).